 In your first semester, travel to Washington, DC, to participate in a two-week traveling seminar, interacting with policymakers in the field.
 You will also live in Geneva, Switzerland, to study multilateral diplomacy, leadership, and strategic decision-making.
 From there, embark on a three-day traveling seminar to Brussels, Belgium, the seat of European Parliament, to examine the European Union, European integration, supranational governance, and how power transcends national boundaries.

-During your spring semester, you will spend 14 weeks in South Africa, investigating non-western perspectives on international relations, south-south diplomacy, and the politics of the African Union.
-From your base in Durban, explore the history of apartheid South Africa, travel to Johannesburg, and, in your free time, trek into the bush.
-At the close of the semester, you will go to the African Union headquarters in Addis Ababa, Ethiopia.
+During your spring semester, you will spend 12 weeks in South Africa, investigating non-western perspectives on international relations, south-south diplomacy, and the politics of the African Union.
+From your base in Cape Town, explore the history of South Africa and the legacy of South Africa’s apartheid and colonial past.
+At the close of the semester, you will visit the African Union headquarters in Addis Ababa, Ethiopia.

 In your final semester, undertake a professional practicum in a location and position of your choosing, working in close consultation with your faculty advisor to ensure alignment with your career goals.
 At the end of the summer semester, you will choose to present your capstone paper either on SIT’s campus in Vermont or online.